spilliams/steno/journal.md

+- 2020-11-25 cont'd: I've started a tiny bit of coding with steno.
+It's alive!
+    Starting to think about building my own "single stroke commands" dictionary, but because it's so many different chords, thinking of building a generator that takes an input of all the chords for each modifier (plus a few others for nav/cursor control), and then it prints out all the hundreds of permutations!
+Some things I'm learning about dictionary entries as I do
+    this:
+    - a `/` is present to delineate strokes
+    - a `-` is present to delineate left-hand vs right-hand, but only
+        1. if there are no left-hand keys in the chord
+        2. if writing it down without a `-` would show ambiguity (`HRPB` is either `HR-PB` "license", or `H-RPB` "hit-and-run")
+        3. if there is no ambiguity? (e.g. `*ET/K-L` "ethical")
+        4. only if there's also no `*`.

+        Does _Learn Plover!_ have anything to say on this subject?
+        > When defining dictionary definitions by hand, you should be sure to
+        > include the hyphen when appropriate

+        I think I can handle that.
+Why not always generate a `-` until I see it break?
 - 2020-11-25 I just realized: using alt to mouse-select multiple cursors in VS Code does _not_ trigger the OSL to fall back.
 Is that a task I do with the dictionary instead?
 No, dictionary can't help there.
 HMM!